The Mississippi State Department of Health (MSDH) announces the issuance of a Certificate of Need (CON) for the following projects:

 University of Mississippi Medical Center

-University of Mississippi Medical Center has received Certificate of Need authority for the renovation of the adult emergency department on the campus of the existing hospital.
-The proposed project is designed to improve patient flow, increase capacity, reduce patient wait times and optimize the utilization of resources within the department.
+University of Mississippi Medical Center has received Certificate of Need authority for the renovation of the surgical short stay unit on the campus of the existing hospital in Jackson.
+The proposed project involves the renovation of a total of 17,675 square feet, including 30 up-to-23-hour recovery spaces for the surgical unit.

 Mississippi's Certificate of Need process is a fundamental component of the state's health planning and health regulatory activities.
-In managing the Certificate of Need process, the Department seeks to improve the health of Mississippi residents; to increase accessibility, acceptability, continuity and quality of health services; to prevent unnecessary duplication of health resources; and to provide some cost containment.
+In managing the Certificate of Need process, the Department seeks to prevent unnecessary duplication of health resources; to provide cost containment; to improve the health of Mississippi residents; and to increase accessibility, acceptability, continuity and quality of health services.

-The MSDH has administered the Certificate of Need program since July 1986.
-During that period, more than 1,400 Certificate of Need applications have been reviewed, representing total capital expenditures of approximately $5 billion.
-The next Certificate of Need monthly meeting will be January 28, 2010, at the MSDH offices in Jackson.
+The Mississippi State Department of Health has administered the Certificate of Need program since July 1986.
+During that period, more than 1,300 Certificate of Need applications have been reviewed representing total capital expenditures of approximately $4 billion.
+The next Certificate of Need monthly meeting will be November 19, 2009, at the Mississippi State Department of Health offices in Jackson.

 Receive health and preparedness news from MSDH by e-mail: subscribe to MSDH's electronic newsletter